Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: allnutritious.com

-You’re getting creaminess from the avocadoes, Greek yogurt, and pesto.
-And the cucumbers and mixed greens add crispness.
+In this avocado wrap you’re getting creaminess from the avocadoes, Greek yogurt, and pesto.
+Cucumbers and mixed greens add crispness.

 Meanwhile, the fresh dill adds lots of freshness.
 You won’t be able to get enough of this Wrap.